-Pentagon eyes Australia as missile testing ground
+Pentagon eyeing Australia as missile testing ground

-The US may test its hypersonic missiles in Australia under the AUKUS pact, Army Secretary Christine Wormuth said on Wednesday.
-China has accused Washington of using the pact to “play up conflict and confrontation” with Beijing.
+The US could test its hypersonic missiles in Australia, Army Secretary Christine Wormuth said on Wednesday.
+Such a move, under the three-member Australia, UK, US (AUKUS) pact, would represent a significant expansion of Washington's presence in the Asia-Pacific region.

+China has accused the US of using the pact to “play up conflict and confrontation” with Beijing.

 “One thing Australia has in spades is long distances and relatively unpopulated land,” Wormuth told the AFP news agency.
 “A challenge for us in the United States when it comes to hypersonics … is to find open spaces in the United States where we can actually test these weapons.”